iicc1/Flyme-extended-notifications/TUTORIAL.md

 If your icon is not listed there, you can find it inside the apk file of the app.
 Just change the extension from .apk to .zip, open it and search the icon it inside /res folder.
-Also you can try to create it with photosop or similars.
+Also you can try to create it with photoshop or similars.

 It has to be named "mz_stat_sys_<name of the app>.png".